joaovitorbogo/Flexget-Customize/README.md

 ## Installation & Setup

-This application is portable, but it depends on a correct Python and Flexget setup on your Windows machine.
+This application is portable, but it depends on a correct Python, qBittorrent, and Flexget setup on your Windows machine.
 Follow these steps carefully.

 ### Step 1: Install Python for Windows